-- Students will be responsible for completing a course reaction essay by the end of the semester.
-For this exercise, the student should think critically about the content presented in the course. - More details for this assignment will be provided in Canvas. - See course calendar for due dates.
+• Students will be responsible for completing a course reaction essay by the end of the semester.
+For this exercise, the student should think critically about the content presented in the course.

+- Details for this assignment will be provided on Canvas. - See course calendar/Canvas for due dates.